aseldawy/CS167/Labs/Lab3/CS167_Lab3.md

 1. Create a new empty project using Maven for Lab 3.
 See Lab 1 for more details.
 2. Import your project into IntelliJ IDEA.
-3. Download this [sample file](nasa_19950801.tsv) and place it in your project directory for testing.
+3. Download these two sample files [sample file 1](nasa_19950801.tsv), [sample file 2](https://drive.google.com/open?id=1pDNwfsx5jrAqaSy8AKEZyfubCE358L2p) and place them in your project directory for testing.
+Note: Decompress the second file after download.
 4. For Windows users, install the Ubuntu app from Microsoft Store and set it up.
 We will need it to run YARN easily.
+5. Copy the file `$HADOOP_HOME/etc/hadoop/log4j.properites` to your project directory under `src/main/resources`.
-5. In `pom.xml` add the following dependencies.
+6. In `pom.xml` add the following dependencies.

 ```xml
 <properties>